-The best recommendation you can get in this case is from YOUR veterinarian, so start with a call to your home vet to see if she knows anyone in the area you’re traveling.
-This will also put your vet on alert that your pet is ill, in case the treating veterinarian has questions, or would like to send a report.
+In these situations, the best recommendation you can get is from your primary veterinarian.
+So, start with a call to see if he or she knows anyone in the area where you’re traveling.
+This will also put your vet on alert that your pet is ill, in case the treating veterinarian has questions or would like to send a report.

-I’ve also found our on-line community to be a fantastic place to turn for assistance.
-We’ve yet to be in a place where I’ve needed a recommendation for a veterinarian and not had someone respond with a suggestion.
+I’ve also found our on-line community to be a fantastic place to turn for advice.
+We’ve never been in a place where I’ve needed a veterinarian and not had someone make a suggestion.

 Emergency care is self-explanatory.
-These are life-treatening situations, or ones that involve pain that needs to be resolved immediately.
-We’ve had our fair share of trips to the emergency vet hospital: once when an infection was causing Buster serious discomfort; once when we first discovered Ty’s discospondylitis; another time when Ty spiked a dangerous fever; and back in the early days when Buster had a serious reaction to phenobarbital, a medication he was taking to control seizures.
+These are life-threatening conditions, or ones that involve pain that needs to be resolved immediately.
+We’ve had our fair share of trips to the emergency vet hospital: once when an infection was causing Buster serious discomfort; once when Ty spiked a dangerous fever; and back in the early days when Buster had a serious reaction to phenobarbital, a medication he was taking to control seizures.

-The emotions and stress of seeing your pet seriously ill or injured can make it difficult to think clearly, so putting a plan in place in before you need it is the best way to ensure you’ll be able to give your pets the best possible care.
-I start by using the GoPetFriendly.com website to locate the closest veterinary hospital to our location shortly after we arrive in a new place and make note of the address.
-In an emergency situation, my primary concern is the amount of time it would take to get the dogs care.
+The emotions and stress of seeing your pet seriously ill or injured can make it difficult to think clearly.
+So, having a plan in place before you need it is the best way to ensure you’ll be able to provide your pets with the best possible care.
+To that end, shortly after we arrive in a new location I use the GoPetFriendly.com website to locate the closest 24-hour veterinary hospital and make note of the address.
+In an emergency situation, my primary concern is getting the dogs the care they need as quickly as possible.

-I also keep a small go-bag that we can grab if we’re running out in a hurry.
-In the bag I include:
+We also have a small go-bag with the following items to grab if we’re running out in a hurry:

-We’ve also had the occasion to see a few veterinary specialists over the years with Ty and Buster.
-Most recently, we saw a veterinary neurologist for Ty’s discospondylitis, and a veterinary opthalmologist for Buster’s corneal ulcer.
-Recommendations for veterinary specialists can come from your treating veterinarian, but I found both of these docs by searching online.
-The specialists we saw required referrals from our treating veterinarian, which we received with no problem.
+We’ve also seen our share of veterinary specialists over the years with Ty and Buster.
+Recommendations for veterinary specialists can come from your treating veterinarian or your primary veterinarian, but I’ve found these doctors by searching online.
+The specialists we saw required written referrals from our treating veterinarian, which we received with no problem.

-If you’re traveling full-time with your pets, I recommend asking for their complete file after every vet visit, including any blood work results and doctor’s notes.
+The secret to getting great veterinary care while traveling with pets is being prepared.
+Whenever your pet sees a veterinarian, ask for their complete file after every vet visit.
+That should include any blood work results and the doctor’s notes.
 Scan this new information to the USB drive where you keep your pet’s medical records after each vet visit, and you’ll always have your pet’s most recent medical information right at your fingertips.

-We hope this blog post is like an umbrella – if you have it with you, you’ll never need it!
-Waggin’ trails!
+We hope this blog post is like an umbrella – if you have it with you, you’ll never need it.
+Safe travels!